MikhailZheltyshev/MikhailZheltyshev/README.md

 *5. What should be improved/changed in existing test code?
 Why, for what?

-    1. We have used absolute paths to our .apk file – so our test project won’t run properly on other device since the absolute paths will differ on every device.
+    1. We have used absolute paths to our .apk file – so our test project won’t run properly on other PC since the absolute paths will differ on every machine.
 Therefore, we should replace the absolute paths with relative ones.
 It will allow us to run the tests on different machines with no dependency on absolute path to our project.

     2. Code comments need to be organized to provide our colleges with more documentation on our project to improve teamwork efficiency.